Tonya Rooney is a Senior Lecturer in Early Childhood Education at the Australian Catholic University.

-Taylor, E., & Rooney, T, (2017) Surveillance Futures: Social and Ethical Implications of New Technologies for Children and Young People, Routledge, London and New York.
+Taylor, E., & Rooney, T. (eds.)
+(2017) Surveillance Futures: Social and Ethical Implications of New Technologies for Children and Young People, Routledge.

-Rooney, T (in press) Moved by wind and storms: Imaginings in a changing landscape.
+Rooney, T (2020) Moved by wind and storms: Imaginings in a changing landscape.
 In Weather: Spaces, Mobilities and Affects (eds) Barry, K, Borovnik, M & T Edensor, Routledge.

 Blaise, M, & Rooney, T (2019) Listening to and telling a rush of Unruly Natureculture gender stories.
 In Disrupting and Countering Deficits in Early Childhood Education (eds) Fikile Nxumalo and Christopher Brown.
 Routledge.

 Rooney, T (2019) Sticking: The lively matter of playing with sticks.
 In Feminist Post-Qualitative Research for 21st Century Childhoods (ed.
 D Hodgins): Bloomsbury.